top of page

 The verb 'vociferate' has its etymological origins in Latin.
 It is derived from the Latin word 'vociferari,' which combines 'vocare,' meaning 'to call' or 'to shout,' with 'ferre,' meaning 'to bear' or 'to carry.'
 In Latin, 'vociferari' meant to shout or cry out loudly, often in a vehement or passionate manner.
 Over time, the term was adopted into English as 'vociferate,' and it continues to describe the act of shouting, yelling, or speaking loudly and vehemently in a way that expresses strong emotions or opinions.
 The etymology of 'vociferate' highlights its connection to the forceful act of calling out or expressing oneself loudly, emphasizing the intensity and passion behind such vocalizations.

-Quiz: Find the meaning of the verb vociferate:
+Find the correct meaning of the verb vociferate:

 Try Again!